 Gauging by Google Maps, this should be a leisurely four-hour drive at the most.
 But my parents were visiting from Australia and I wanted to take them on a Bavaria road trip to show them some of my favourite cities in Germany.

 A side trip to adorable Tuebingen led to a visit to neighbouring Stuttgart’s Mercedes Benz museum.
 This was followed by a first-time visit to Augsburg thanks to a friend’s recommendation and an essential stop for afternoon coffee and cake.

 It was a bit of a journey but finally, 10 hours on the road later, we arrived in Munich, in time for a classic Bavarian biergarten meal with an obligatory litre of beer.

 Tip: As a side note, Augustiner-Keller, Munich’s most famous beer garden, has a very allergy-friendly menu, particularly if you have coeliac disease (as I do, unfortunately).
 No gluten-free beer by the looks of it though.

 Not exactly the kind of slow travel day I like to promote but after a few days of visiting Munich, we were ready to get started on a more relaxed Bavaria road trip that would take us across Southern Germany.

 As you will most likely start your Bavaria road trip in Munich, I suggest heading south and taking a clockwise loop around the region.

-Of course, it doesn’t matter where you start, you can join the itinerary from anywhere and break it up as needed.
+Of course, where you start doesn’t matter; you can join the itinerary from anywhere and break it up as needed.
 But Munich is a convenient start and finish point when visiting Bavaria.